 Cat breeding can be a rewarding experience, but it's not an operation to be undertaken lightly.
-In order to decide whether you want to breed your cat, it's important to understand the entire process - from mating to the birth of the kittens.
+In order to decide whether you want to breed your cat, it's important to understand the entire process - from cats mating to the birth of the kittens.

 Cat breeding seems to be slightly less complicated than dog breeding, since you don't need to be as precise about the timing and felines seem to be far more self-sufficient at handling the mating themselves.
 Let's take a closer look at the process.